eteubert/archivist-custom-archive-templates/readme.txt

 = 1.7.4 =

-* ajax: autoscroll to top
+* pagination: autoscroll to top when navigating
+* remove flattr / creator box

 = 1.7.3 =